 - One foundational course, from an approved list of courses.

 Four additional courses related to education from an approved list of courses (or approved through petition).

-Three of the five courses must be offered by distinct academic units (departments or schools).
+- Note: Three of the five courses must be offered by distinct academic units (departments or schools).
 A list of approved courses in education is available at Educational Studies secondary field website.

 A capstone project related to education.
 This can include:

 - Writing a senior thesis on a topic related to education

 - Taking a course on education that requires a significant research project

 - Writing a research paper related to education while enrolled in a supervised reading and research course.

 - Working in a laboratory or as a research assistant on a study related to education.

 - Completing an extracurricular project that involves significant learning and reflection.